kerimcharfi/vscode-js-debug/CONTRIBUTING.md

 - Run `npm run watch` for the companion.
 - Run the `Extension and Companion` launch configuration.
 - Set `"browserLaunchLocation": "ui"` in your launch.json to route requests through the companion extension.

+## Getting Started

+Main components for this project are: Scripts, Sources, SourceMaps, the SourceContainter, Locations and Breakpoints A Script represents a unit parsed and executed by chrome/node.
+It can be a plain js file, a js file containing a sourcemap which was compiled by a bundler or even a wasm module.
+A Source represents a source code files which was compiled by build tools into Script.
+A SourceMap maps Locations between scripts and sources.
+A Source can be pointed at from multiple SourceMaps.
+E.g. a module imported in many other modules.
+This is especially the case with inlined functions in wasm.
+A Script however only has one SourceMap pointing to many Sources.

+cdp means chrome developer tools dap represents a debugger adapter protocol representing a api to vscodes debug UI

+important functions are

+Thread._onScriptParsed which is fired when chrome runtime parsed a new js or wasm file Thread._onPaused is fired e.g. when a breakpoint is hit